Dirk Nowitzki: First triple-double and 20,000 points (2007–2010)

-2008–09 season: Playoff upset

 The 2008–09 NBA season saw Nowitzki finish with averages of 25.9 points, 8.4 rebounds, and 2.4 assists.
 He was fourth in the league in scoring, and garnered his fourth All-NBA First Team selection.
 He also made the 2009 All-Star game, his eighth appearance.
 Nowitzki led Dallas to a tight finish towards the playoffs, finishing 50–32 for the season (6th in the West), after a slow 2–7 start.
 In the playoffs, the German led Dallas to an upset win over long-time rival San Antonio (the third seed), winning the first-round series, 4–1.
 The Mavericks, however, fell short against the Denver Nuggets, 4–1, in the second round, with Nowitzki averaging 34.4 points, 11.6 rebounds, and 4 assists in the series.

-2009–10 season: 20,000 points

 The Mavericks finished the 2009–10 NBA season as the second seed for the 2010 NBA Playoffs.
 Notable additions to the squad were multiple All-Stars Shawn Marion and Caron Butler, with the latter coming in the second half of the season.
 On January 13, 2010, Nowitzki became the 34th player in NBA history—and the first European—to hit the 20,000-point milestone, while ending the regular season with averages of 25 points, 7.7 rebounds, 2.7 assists, and 1 block.
 He was selected to the 2010 All-Star Game, his ninth appearance.
 The Mavericks faced off against San Antonio once more in the first round of the playoffs, but for the third time in four seasons, they failed to progress to the next round.
 Nowitzki became a free agent after the season, but signed a four-year, $80 million deal to remain in Dallas.